 All students are assigned an academic advisor.
 Keiser University's faculty and administration are dedicated to meeting student needs and attend to each student's academic needs in a professional and caring manner.
 Library System

-Keiser University's Library provides a combined collection of well over 118,000 volumes.
-Each of the library's 15 campus facilities provides a pleasant, well-appointed learning environment including physical collections of materials, study space, relaxation space and computers to access all information available through the library's database resources.
+Keiser University's Library provides a combined collection of books, journals, globes, posters, anatomical models, DVDs and more than 260 electronic resources that include several collections of electronic books, as well as access to highly specialized subject databases that pertain to specific programs.
+The library's facilities each provide a pleasant, well-appointed learning environment that includes, study spaces, relaxation spaces, and computers to access all the information and services available through the library's electronic resources.

-The Library belongs to several state-supported multi-type library consortia as well as LIRN (The Library Information Resource Network) which is a consortium of private institutional libraries with the purpose of providing quality affordable database information resources.
-Together, these consortia memberships are a major advantage to all Keiser University students because they increase the number and types of educational resources that can be accessed and they reduce the cost of providing such resources.
+The Library System belongs to several state supported multi-type library consortia as well as LIRN (The Library Information Resource Network) which is a consortium of private institutional libraries with the purpose of providing quality affordable database information resources.
+Together, these consortia memberships are a major advantage to all Keiser University students because they increase the number and types of educational resources and services that can be accessed, and they reduce the cost of providing such resources.

-The Main Library is open 75 hours per week, from 7:30 a.m. to 9:30 p.m.
-Monday through Thursday Fridays 7:30am to 6:00pm, and Saturday 8:00am to 5:00pm.
-All Keiser University Libraries are staffed by a professional librarian holding an American Library Association Accredited Master of Library Science degree (ALA/MLS) with several campus libraries having more than one library staff member with the ALA/MLS degree.
-In order to guarantee that, beyond the physical Library hours, all patrons can access library resources and the service of a professional librarian the library participates in and provides an online link to the web-based "Ask A Librarian" service that is available 24 hours a day from its webpage where students may access the Library's collections, reading lists, or inter-library loan service as well as the 80+ different web-based research databases to which the library subscribes.
+The Main Library facility is open 69.5 hours per week, from 7:30 a.m. to 9:00 p.m.
+Monday through Thursday and Fridays 7:30am to 5:00pm, and Saturday 9:00am to 3:00pm.
+Hours at other campus facilities may vary and are provided on Keiser University's webpage under the specific campus of interest.
+The library's web-based resources are typically available 24 hours a day except for required maintenance periods.

+All Keiser University Libraries are staffed by a professional librarian holding or in pursuit of an American Library Association Accredited Master of Library Science degree (ALA/MLS) with several campus libraries having more than one library staff member with the ALA/MLS degree.
+In order to guarantee that beyond the physical Library hours all patrons can access library resources and the services of a professional librarian, the library also provides an online "Chat With A Librarian" service.
+The "Chat With A Librarian" service is available 24 hours a day from the library webpage where students may also access the library's collections, reading lists, or inter-library loan and document delivery services, as well as the afore mentioned research databases to which the library subscribes.

-The library also provides a variety of library training opportunities to assist students in the utilization of the library resources.
+The library provides a variety of information literacy and library training opportunities to assist students in the utilization of the library resources.
 Library training in one form or another is available at any time.
-Self-paced, web-based training video and PowerPoint tutorials are embedded directly into the Library's web-based catalog which may be accessed from any Internet connection.
-Subject-specific classroom presentations conducted by a professional librarian are available at the request of instructors, and individual instruction by a professional librarian either in person or by telephone is available to anyone upon request during regular Library hours.
+Self-paced, streaming video training is available on demand through embedded links found on the library's website and can be accessed from any Internet connection via the easy to remember URL: www.keiserlibrary.com Subject-specific classroom presentations conducted by a professional librarian are also available at the request of instructors and individual instruction by a professional librarian, either in person, by telephone or through the "Chat With A Librarian" service is available to anyone upon request during regular Library hours.
+Beyond this, each of the library's electronic resources contain resource specific user-training through the particular resource's HELP menu.